 - and anything else that may be floating in your brain.

-If you’ve ever found yourself immersed in your own deep ocean of chaotic thoughts that won’t let you reach the surface to catch your breath, then a journal might be the lifesaver you need.
+If you’ve ever found yourself immersed in your own deep ocean of chaotic thoughts, then a journal might be the lifesaver you need.

 “I don’t need to write on a journal like a 14-year-old, for God’s sake.”

-Deep down, I was so embarrassed to even think about putting in writing what I was thinking.
+Deep down, I was embarrassed to even think about putting in writing what I was thinking.

-I was also terrified of being able to read my own flow of thoughts days after I thought the thought.
+I was also terrified of reading my own flow of thoughts days after I thought the thought.

-Journaling felt like the perfect tool to look myself in the eye and finally confirm what I’ve feared for a long time: I’m insane.
+Journaling felt like the perfect tool to look me in the eye and finally confirm what I’ve feared for a long time: I’m insane.